dyaraev/notes/raspberry/ubuntu.md

 Replace `AccessPointName` and `SecretPassword` with the SSID and the password of your wi-fi connection.

-Now enter the following command in the console:
+Now enter the following commands in the console:

 ```bash
 sudo netplan generate